 UM Student Advisory Council

 The Mansfield Center is committed to supporting UM’s Priorities for Action, including placing student success at the center of all we do.
-The Mansfield Center Student Advisory Council is comprised of four undergraduate and graduate student representatives who work with us to identify the best ways we can support student success, and the best outreach methods to engage with students.
+The Mansfield Center Student Advisory Council is comprised of undergraduate and graduate student representatives who work with us to identify the best ways we can support student success, and the best outreach methods to engage with students.

 The Mansfield Center Student Advisory Council meets once a month to brainstorm ideas and outline plans for campus and community outreach related to the mission of the Mansfield Center.
 Participating students gain the opportunity to build skills in leadership, collaboration, and event planning while learning about community involvement, outreach, citizen diplomacy, and international exchange.
 This year, the Council will work together to create virtual alternatives to engagements typically offered in person.

 A scholarship of $500 toward Spring 2020 tuition and expenses is offered in recognition of this service.

 Interest in creative problem-solving, leadership development, and cross-cultural engagement

 Willingness to learn about and promote the Mansfield Center’s mission and work